-If you need your dog’s company while traveling, it can come into the cabin of the airplane with you on flights to or from the United States, Mexico, Colombia, and on domestic flights within Colombia.
-If you need the company of your dog to travel, you can travel with it in the cabin of the airplane on routes that recognize the concept of emotional support animals, in other words, on flights to or from the United States, Mexico, and Colombia, and on domestic flights within Colombia.
-This restriction applies to tickets purchased starting November 15, 2019.
-If you purchased your trip after that date and it doesn’t correspond to one of these routes, you can request our pet service to travel with your dog in the cabin or to transport it in the hold of the airplane.
+If you need your dog’s company while traveling, it can come into the cabin of the airplane with you on flights to or from Mexico, Colombia, and on domestic flights within Colombia.
+If you need the company of your dog to travel, you can travel with it in the cabin of the airplane on routes that recognize the concept of emotional support animals, in other words, on flights to or from Mexico, and Colombia, and on domestic flights within Colombia.
+If you travel in other routes, you can request our pet service to travel with your dog in the cabin or to transport it in the hold of the airplane.

 How to request transportation for your emotional support dog